vsok/jquery.iepngfix/README.md

 ## Demo

-Check out demo.html in the "demo" folder; you'll have to run this under a web server such as Apache because Windows doesn't recognize the UNIX style pathnames.
-Alternatively, view the slideshow on the homepage of http://soliddesigngroup.net which utilizes this method.

-The cycling slideshow demonstrates how jquery.iepngfix removes the black blobs when transitioning PNG with a transparent BG, and overlaid on top of another image.
-View the source to see how it all works.
+Check out demo.html in the "demo" folder.

 ## Issues